Multi-Distribution Robust Conformal Prediction: Experimental Details

+Satellite ML has been widely used to detect functional land uses, allocate resources, and inform risk analyses.
+A key challenge here is the geographic heterogeneity and acquisition variability.
+Here, we use MDCP to protect subpopulation shift between data-rich locations to data-poor regions due to different materials, urban morphologies, and imaging conditions.

+We leverage the 2016 time slice in the Functional Map of the World (FMoW) dataset~\citep{christie2018fmow} with over one million images from 249 countries/regions, and the label is one of 62 functional classes.
+We focus on uniform coverage across regions in Africa, the Americas, Asia, Europe, Oceania and \emph{Other}.
+We treat each geographic region as a source.
+Let $X$ denote the image input and $Y$ the functional class label.
+In this context, uniform coverage ensures reliability under arbitrary changes in the composition of regions.

-After training the \texttt{DenseNet-121} backbone on the pre-training split, we use its penultimate feature representation $e(x)$ for all subsequent conformal procedures.
-During the training, we fit a pooled multiclass probabilistic classifier on the model training fold $\cD_{\text{pre-train}}$ and, in parallel, one classifier per geographic region on the corresponding region-specific model training fold.
+The data contains 140,459 samples in total.
+We allocate 37.5\% as the model training fold $|\cD_\text{pre-train}| = 52,531$.
+The training distribution is highly imbalanced, with 30.27\% from Europe and 38.72\% from the Americas, yet only 2.23\% from Oceania and 0.05\% from {Other}.
+Using the \textsc{DenseNet-121} backbone~\citep{huang2018denseNet-121} initialized with \textsc{ImageNet} weights~\citep{ImageNet}, we compute the penultimate representation $e(x)$ and fit a pooled probabilistic classifier $\widehat p_{\mathrm{pool}}(y\mid x)$ together with region-specific classifiers $\{\widehat p_k(y\mid x)\}_{k=1}^K$ on top of $e(x)$.
+The models are trained on $\cD_{\text{pre-train}}$ and these probability estimates are used by both the TPS baselines and MDCP.
+More specifically, after training the \textsc{DenseNet-121} backbone on the pre-training split, we use its penultimate feature representation $e(x)$ for all subsequent conformal procedures.
+During the training, we fit a pooled multiclass probabilistic classifier on the model training fold $\cD_{\text{pre-train}}$ and, in parallel, source-specific classifier per geographic region on the corresponding region-specific model training fold.
 Each classifier is trained via cross-entropy and yields estimated class probabilities, denoted by $\widehat p_{\mathrm{data}}(y\mid x)$ for the pooled model and $\widehat p_k(y\mid x)$ for the $k$-th region.
+To improve estimation quality under imbalance, we let Europe and the Americas retain separate heads, while Africa, Asia, Oceania, and \emph{Other} share one head during training, which stabilizes the conditional density estimation.
 These estimates are used to compute APS scores for the baselines and to form the MDCP score (Section~\ref{subsec:alg_classification}) through $\widehat h(x,y)=\sum_{k=1}^K\widehat\lambda_k(x)\widehat p_k(y\mid x)$, where $\widehat\lambda(\cdot)$ is learned from the \emph{auxiliary} training data.
-When fitting $\widehat\lambda(\cdot)$, we apply PCA to $e(x)$ on the \emph{auxiliary} training data and use the leading components as the input features, following Section~\ref{subsec:real_fmow}.
+When fitting $\widehat\lambda(\cdot)$, we apply PCA to $e(x)$ on the \emph{auxiliary} training data and use the leading components as the input features.